top of page

 Local girls in Asakusa enjoying a mango treat

-I personally love getting candied strawberries on a stick.
+I personally love getting candied strawberries on a stick, which I hadn't enjoyed since my visit to China.
 For 500 yen per three berries, it's a little steep, but worth it.
 You can find these delicious treats everywhere.
 Namely, I also saw them in Osaka and Yokohama's Chinatown.

 Miyajima Oysters